-Once a curate has seen the Sponsoring Bishop, they may apply for jobs, investigate deployment elsewhere or re-licensing to the parish they serve.
+Once a curate has had their final interview with the Sponsoring Bishop and received verbal agreement they will be signed off, they may apply for jobs, investigate deployment elsewhere or re-licensing to the parish they serve.
 No job, redeployment or re-licensing should begin until 3 years have been served from the date of ordination as a Deacon.

-Curates wishing to apply for posts before the May/June meeting with the Sponsoring Bishop must make an additional appointment with them prior to applying.
+Curates wishing to apply for posts before the May/June meeting with the Sponsoring Bishop must contact the Ordained Ministries Development Officer and also seek permission with the bishop prior to applying in person or via email.